github/codeql/docs/codeql/codeql-for-visual-studio-code/customizing-settings.rst

 To override the default label, you can specify a different format for the query history items.

+.. _configuring-settings-for-running-queries:

 Configuring settings for running queries
 -----------------------------------------

 There are a number of settings for **Running Queries**.
 If your queries run too slowly and time out frequently, you may want to increase the memory.

 .. include:: ../reusables/running-queries-debug.rst

+To save CodeQL Query Server logs in a custom location, edit the **Running Queries: Custom Log Directory** setting.
+If you use a custom log directory, the extension doesn't automatically delete the CodeQL Query Server logs.
+This is useful if you want to investigate these logs to improve the performance of your queries.

 Configuring settings for testing queries
 -----------------------------------------